loopspace/loopspace.github.io/index.md

 # Loopspace's Code Projects #
 1. [Bernoulli](bernoulli).
 An HTML5+JavaScript demonstration of the histogram for the sum of Bernoulli distributions (with varying ‘p‘ and ‘n‘).
 Original code available on [github](https://github.com/loopspace/bernoulli/tree/master).
-1. [Poisson](poisson/).
-A modification of the sum of Bernoulli distributions program to display a Poisson distribution.
-Original code available on [github](https://github.com/loopspace/bernoulli/tree/poisson).
 1. [Statistics](statistics/).
 An HTML5+JavaScript data summariser with histogram, frequency table, and a moveable "marker" to find the median and quartiles.
 Original code available on [github](https://github.com/loopspace/statistics).
 1. [MathJax to MathML](MathJaxToMathML/).
 A simple webpage that uses MathJax to convert LaTeX-like syntax to MathML.
 Original code available on [github](https://github.com/loopspace/MathJaxToMathML.git).
 1. [Chaos](chaos/).
 A simple demonstration of the logistic map leading to chaotic behaviour.
 Original code available on [github](https://github.com/loopspace/chaos.git).